mattjhayes/PlantUML-Examples/docs/Layout-Techniques/other_layout_tricks.md

 [<-Home](../../README.md)

-Here are some other tricks for fixing layout issues that may help.
+Here are some other tricks, if you've already tried [hidden lines](hidden-lines.md), for fixing layout issues.
+Your mileage may vary...

 ## Change Component Order